St Patrick's Marist College: Campus

 The school is located on the corner of Kirby Street and Kissing Point Road in Dundas, a suburb of Sydney.
 Its main entrance is located on Kirby Street.
 The college is centred on the Harrington Courtyard, named in honour of the original locale of the school in The Rocks.
 There are three main ovals and two basketball/netball courts located to the north of the IT wing.
 The school also contains a covered Senior Yard area, where students from Years 11 and 12 sit at break periods.
 A new information technology wing was completed a few years ago, and a new multi-purpose centre was also built up near the basketball courts (La Valla Centre).
 The music centre was refurbished with the addition of a new classroom.
 In 2020, the original building of the college was demolished to make way for a large new 3-storey building, with state of the art classrooms and learning spaces.
 A new library was also constructed that year.

-Extracurricular and special programs

-The school is involved in a number of co-curricular activities.
-These include: